-1. Find a good archery club with experienced coaches
+1. Find a good club with experienced coaches

 Clubs will often provide the beginner with equipment free of charge or will rent it to you for a small fee.
-It is best to try out the sport first rather than splashing out on something of which you may never get any proper use.
+It is best to try out the sport first rather than splashing out on something which you may never get any proper use out of.

 While physical strength is not the main concern to begin with, special attention to the upper body and arms should be made, especially if you wish to get more competitive.
 More power in your upper body means greater control over the shot.